 The tool is a single-point access to information, placement and recruitment services offering a pool of young people much broader than typically found locally or nationally.

 To find out more details about activities funded under the European Solidarity Corps, take a look at our 'How to apply for the European Solidarity Corps' webpage.
-The first deadline for applications is 16 October 2018.

 More information for organisations